Legal Due Diligence Checklist for Investment Properties

 The framework works best when customised to your specific profile.
 An investor with a three-year horizon needs to weight different variables than a buyer planning to hold for ten years.
 An NRI managing property remotely has different risk priorities than a resident buyer in the same city.

-Identify which variables apply to your situation, weight them according to your timeline and risk tolerance, and then apply them consistently.
-The output should be a ranked list of options and a clear decision trigger, not an open-ended comparison.
+Identify the variables relevant to your situation, assign them weights based on your timeline and risk tolerance and apply them consistently.
+The result should be a ranked list of options and a clear decision trigger, not an open-ended comparison.

 Reducing Your Tax Liability Within the Law

-The data on legal due diligence across Indian real estate markets in 2025-26 points to several consistent patterns.
-Cities with active infrastructure investment are showing appreciation that outpaces the national average.
-Micro-markets adjacent to metro corridors are repricing faster than the city averages suggest.
+The legal due diligence data for Indian real estate markets for 2025-26 shows some common patterns.
+Where investment in infrastructure is happening, appreciation is above the national average.
+Micro-markets around metro corridors are repricing faster than the city averages indicate.

 Item Action / Consideration